kstenerud/concise-encoding/cte-specification.md

 #### Single Line Comment

-A single line comment begins at the sequence `//` and continues until the next linefeed (u+000a) is encountered.
+A single line comment begins at the sequence `//` and continues until the next line end - LF (u+000a) or CRLF (u+000d u+000a) - is encountered.
 No checks for nested comments are performed.

 #### Multiline Comment